-Blitzscaling is about growing at a rate that is so much faster than your competitors that makes you feel uncomfortable.
+Blitzscaling is a business concept and a book written by Reid Hoffman (LinkedIn Co-founder) and Chris Yeh.
+At its core, the concept of Blitzscaling is about growing at a rate that is so much faster than the competitors that make you feel uncomfortable.
 In short, Blitzscaling is prioritizing speed over efficiency in the face of uncertainty.

 The name Blitzscaling comes from a World War II association with the term “blitzkrieg” or lightning war, where the attacker risks it all to either win or lose the battle.

-Understanding Blitzscaling might means having a framework that can help your small organization to scale up or your large company to also benefit from a new and reinvigorated acceleration, which is critical to survival in a market that changes at a faster pace.
+Understanding Blitzscaling might means having a framework that can help your small organization to scale up or your large company also benefit from a new and reinvigorated acceleration, which is critical to survival in a market that changes at a faster pace.

-Let’s start from what’s Blitzscaling is not.
+Let’s start with what Blitzscaling is not.

 Blitzscaling is not growth hacking

 Confusing Blitzscaling with growth hacking might be easy.
 There is a critical difference.
-Blitzscaling looks at massive growth which is also accompanied by high uncertainty.
+Blitzscaling looks at massive growth, which is also accompanied by high uncertainty.
 As pointed out by Reid Hoffman in an HBR interview: